maddicoat/CHEM10121/index.md

 > ## Prerequisites
->  You should check that you can log in to the [Jupyter server](https://jupyter.ntu.ac.uk) {: .prereq}
+>  You should check that you can log in to the [Jupyter server](https://jupyter.ntu.ac.uk) and open a notebook.
+You can use a single notebook for all lessons.
+{: .prereq}

 {% include links.md %}